 Mention “Acadia National Park” and the words “Cadillac Mountain” are usually not far behind.
 That’s because this popular 1,530-foot peak – the highest point along the North Atlantic Seaboard – is synonymous with the 47,000-acre park, much like how the Statue of Liberty is to New York City, deep dish-pizza is to Chicago, or Mickey Mouse is to Disney.

 But it’s important to note right off the bat: For now, this vehicle reservation only applies to this core landmark of the park.
 There are hundreds of other equally worthy attractions you can still access without a reservation, whether by car, on foot, or via bike.
 We’re talking Thunder Hole, Sand Beach, Jordon Pond, and 120 miles of amazing trails weaving through mountains, forests, and fields and along rocky coastlines, ponds, and marshlands.
-So even if you came to Acadia for the experience atop Cadillac, it’s only a tiny fraction of what makes this park so special and the eighth most-visited national park in the country.
+So even if you came to Acadia for the experience atop Cadillac, it’s only a tiny fraction of what makes this park so special and the sixteenth most-visited national park in the country.

 Still, if you’re looking to book a reservation to the summit, here’s what you need to know to do so, some of the most common questions about the booking process answered, plus a few of the other easily accessible sites you can check out via the Park Loop Road beyond just the classic to-do of Cadillac Mountain.